Why Most Budgets Fail and How the 50/30/20 Rule Fixes It

 How to Allocate Your 20%:

-• High-Interest Debt: Pay extra on credit cards and personal loans
+• High Interest Debt: Focus on paying extra toward credit cards or personal loans

-• Other Savings Goals: Down payment, education, investments
+• Other Goals: Save for education, a home, or future investments

 Example: $4,000 Monthly Take-Home Income